MicrosoftDocs/dynamics-365-fraud-protection/content/signup.md

 # Sign up for Dynamics 365 Fraud Protection

-To preview Dynamics 365 Fraud Protection, from {Marketing preview page](https://dynamics.microsoft.com/en-us/ai/fraud-protection/),  select **Try Preview.**
+To preview Dynamics 365 Fraud Protection, from [Marketing preview page](https://dynamics.microsoft.com/en-us/ai/fraud-protection/),  select **Try Preview.**

 ![Signup-marketing-intro](media/signup-images/signup-marketing-intro.png)

-Get familiar with contact opportunities demonstrating how Dynamics 365 Fraud Protection can improve yoru bottom line.
+Discover the value of Dynamics 365 Fraud Protection through a free trial and demos as to how our service can improve your bottom line.
 Click **Next.**

 ![Signup-product-intro](media/signup-images/signup-product-intro.png)